jessech9/CMOR438-Spring-26/README.md

 **Term:** Spring 2026
 **Institution:** Rice University

-This repository is my end-of-semester project for CMOR 438.
-It contains two interconnected pieces of work:
+This final project for CMOR 438 – Data Science & Machine Learning applies a variety of machine learning techniques to real-world datasets.
+Through hands‑on Jupyter notebooks, we demonstrate data exploration, preprocessing, modeling, and evaluation workflows.

 1. **`learnlab`** — a small, NumPy-only Python package that implements the classical machine-learning algorithms covered in the course from